 Google X Lab approached us to create a distinct set of sounds to accompany their new ground breaking device Glass.
 The goal for us was to create a set of sounds that were transparent and approachable yet branded and effective in guiding one through the user experience.
 We created a total of 30 sounds that are attached to each action in the ui in order to take the sensory experience another layer deeper.

 "I had the pleasure of working with Connor at Google[x], where we hired him to do the sound design of Google Glass.
 He was incredible!
 Glass was a challenging device to design for, due both to its novelty and the unique and challenging characteristics of the bone-conductive transducer we used for audio output.
 Connor really internalized our big picture design goals and struck just the right balance with a soundscape that blended nicely with the product while remaining clearly audible in a variety of acoustic environments, and survived lots of repetition (e.g. notification sounds).
 I'd gladly work with Connor again on any sound design task of any size."

-- Mike LeBeau, Staff Software Engineer and Product Designer at Google (x)
+- Mike LeBeau, Product Manager at Google (x)